Apple App Store in Brazil to Accept Alternative Payments

 Microeconomic legislation, in other words.
 Lower-friction wins that don't require picking fights in an election year.

-Why This Matters for Brazil's web3 Ecosystem
+Why this matters for Brazil's web3 ecosystem

 Brazil is not a minor player here.
 The country leads Latin America on Chainalysis' Global Crypto Adoption Index and sits fifth worldwide.
 Institutional interest has been growing too, with crypto VC firm Paradigm backing real-pegged stablecoin startup Crown in a $13.5 million Series A last December, its first Brazil investment.